idiasdas/rendering/README.md

 # rendering

-In this repository, I practice the basics of rendering, with a focus on OpenGL.
+In this repository, I practice the basics of rendering with a focus on OpenGL.

 I'm following the [OpenGL tutorial](http://www.opengl-tutorial.org/), however, I am managing dependencies and project compilation myself.